zadam/trilium/README.md

 * If you want to use Trilium on the desktop, download binary release for your platform (currently Linux and Windows are supported) from [latest release](https://github.com/zadam/trilium/releases/latest), unzip the package and run ```trilium``` executable.
 * If you want to install Trilium on server, follow [this page](https://github.com/zadam/trilium/wiki/Server-installation).
   * Currently only recent Chrome and Firefox are supported (tested) browsers.

-## Status

-Trilium is beta quality software.
-While it is reasonably feature complete and is tested by its author, it lacks proper testing by more users.
-It's not yet recommended for daily use, but testing and experimentation is encouraged.

 ## Documentation